kent-rasmussen/azt/ROADMAP.md

 ## release stoppers
 - decent debugging information on play problems
     - find how to capture exceptions from PyAudio
-- check that every reference to updatestatus as appropriate updatestatuslift call
+- check that every reference to updatestatus has appropriate updatestatuslift call
    - check name changes on groups and frame names
 - decide where to put self.db.write()
     - any function that called self.db.updatemoddatetime()